This is the Part 6 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 of their configuration changes before submitting them for code review.

-to save the generated plan to a file on disk.
+Use terraform plan -out=FILE to save the generated plan to a file on disk.
 The saved plan can be later executed

-command.
+by running the terraform apply FILE command.
 This two-step workflow is primarily intended for automated

 deployments.